excaliburjs/excaliburjs.github.io/docs/08-resources.md

 ## Custom loadables

 You can implement the [[Loadable]] interface to create your own custom loadables.
+One example of a custom loadable is the [excalibur-tiled](https://github.com/excaliburjs/excalibur-tiled) plugin which can load [Tiled](https://www.mapeditor.org/) map editor files.

 This is an advanced feature, as the [Resource](#generic-resources) class already wraps logic around blob/plain data for usages like JSON, configuration, levels, etc through XHR (Ajax).